NotAustinVT/LethalCompany_PlayerAvatarLoader/README.md

   - Fixed Folder Structure

 - v1.1.0
-  - Added ability to read XML files
+  - Added ability to read XML files (i don't want to talk about how much i struggled trying to use a json file...)
   - Added support for custom blendshapes when using vanilla emotes (see Using Custom BlendShapes in the mod's wiki for a tutorial
   - *Added support for Dynamic Bones (see "Using Dynamic Bones" in the mod's wiki for more info as well as a tutorial)